Tetê

-Mateus Cardoso Lemos Martins (born 15 February 2000), commonly known as Tetê, is a Brazilian professional footballer who plays as an attacking midfielder or winger for Premier League club Leicester City, on loan from Ukrainian Premier League club Shakhtar Donetsk.
+Mateus Cardoso Lemos Martins (born 15 February 2000), commonly known as Furacao Tetê, is a Brazilian professional footballer who plays as a right winger for Greek Super League club Panathinaikos.

 Club career

 Early career

 Born in Alvorada, Rio Grande do Sul, Tetê joined the youth academy of Grêmio in 2008.
 In 2016, he scored 33 goals for the reserves.
 On 20 April 2018, his contract was extended until 2021.

 Shakhtar Donetsk

 On 20 February 2019, Tetê moved abroad and joined Ukrainian club Shakhtar Donetsk.
 On 13 April, he made his first team debut in a 3–0 league victory against Zorya Luhansk.
 On 6 November, he scored his first Champions League goal in a 3–3 away draw against Dinamo Zagreb in the 2019–20 season.

 On 21 October 2020, Tetê scored the opening goal and provided one assist in Shakhtar's memorable 3–2 victory away to Real Madrid in the group stage of the UEFA Champions League.